marcellogalhardo/marcellogalhardo.dev/content/posts/no-mocks-allowed.md

 		// Pay attention in the `findEmployees` argument, that is the point of the article.
 		BirthdayViewModel(
 			findEmployees = suspend {
-				// Creates an implementation of `findEmployees`.
-A map function.
+				// Creates a map from `Repository.findEmployees` to `BirthdayViewModel.Employee`.
 				// Could be a class or high-order function if you want to test it in isolation too.
-				// The implementation here is NOT the point of the article but a way to show the point. repository
+				// The implementation here is NOT the point of the article, but a way to show the point. repository
 					.findEmployees()
 					.map { it -> BirthdayViewModel.Employee(it.name, it.birthday) }